 A number of initiatives and programs have been put in place.
 Among them:

-- The EURES network of employment advisors and the national public employment services, which exist in each Member State.
+- The EURES network of employment advisors and the national public employment services, including Your first EURES job mobility scheme.

 - Mutual learning programme for European public employment services (PES).

 - The European vacancy monitor.

 Keep up with the latest developments of the Youth on the Move campaign by following: Youth on the Move on Facebook.